TOSIT-IO/tdp-collection/roles/ranger/README.md

 - [ ] Automate the deployment of a minimal Solr installation to support audit logging
 - [ ] Automate the manual post-installations tasks
-- [ ] Create a Ranger Usersync subtask
+- [x] Create a Ranger Usersync subtask
+- [ ] Fix Usersync with SSL Ranger Admin
 - [ ] Automate the creation of the Ranger services in each plugin sub-tasks
 - [ ] (?)
 Automate the creation of the Ranger DB / DB user
-- [ ] (?)
-Make the choice between MySQL / Postgres configurable
+- [x] Make the choice between MySQL / Postgres configurable